Use these Quick Links to explore this page:

 Decontaminating the Environment

-Items such as throw pillows, area rugs, furniture etc. can be sealed up in trash bags or wrapped in plastic then removed to an isolated area for a few weeks.
+- Items such as throw pillows, area rugs, furniture etc. can be sealed up in trash bags (or wrapped tightly in plastic) then removed to an isolated area for a few weeks.
 The mites will self-exterminate in that time.